enonic/old-xp-doc/doc/tutorials/my-first-app/hello-world-site.rst

 controller and optionally an XML descriptor and an HTML view.
 This first example does not need a descriptor file.

 A page controller (see :ref:`page`) is a JavaScript file that handles requests such as GET and POST.
-Controllers usually pass JavaScript objects with data to be dynamically rendered in an HTML view.
+Controllers usually pass data in the form of a JavaScript object to be dynamically rendered in an HTML view.
 No data is passed in the example below, but the view file is specified and rendered as static HTML.

 1. Create a folder called ``hello`` inside the ``site/pages`` directory.